Which one would we choose?

-The 5000 comes only in an all White colour option, but the SmartSeries 7000 comes in that same all White, but also in a Black and Silver colour combination.
+The 5000 comes only in an all White color option, but the SmartSeries 7000 comes in that same all White, but also in a Black and Silver color combination.

-The Black and Silver colour combo is likely the one you will see available most.
-The Black colour is on the front and back of the handle where the rubber grips are located, with the right and left side of the brush having a silver panel on either side.
+The Black and Silver color combo is likely the one you will see available most.
+The Black color is on the front and back of the handle where the rubber grips are located, with the right and left side of the brush having a silver panel on either side.

 Personal preference as to which to go for.
 Both look smart.
-The White colour option is a bit more universal in its appeal and will fit in most bathrooms.
+The White color option is a bit more universal in its appeal and will fit in most bathrooms.

 Now we come to the box contents.

 Both brushes come with the brush handle, a charging stand and a brush head storage compartment that can hold up to 4 brush heads.

 Both come with a travel case, but they are different; more on that in a moment.

 The 7000 also comes with a SmartGuide too.